fullstackNRJ/webflow-stripe-netlify/README.md

 # Webflow Stripe Netlify Integration

+A complete template for integrating 4.
+Go to your Stripe Dashboard
+5. Navigate to **Developers** → **API keys**
+6. Copy your **Publishable key** and **Secret key**
+7. **For Checkout Sessions**: Create a Price in **Products** → **Pricing** and copy the Price ID
-A complete template for integrating Stripe payments with Webflow using Netlify Functions.
+8. For production, use live keys; for testing, use test keyspe payments with Webflow using Netlify Functions.
 This template provides a secure, production-ready payment form that can be easily embedded into any Webflow site.

 ## Features